Slobodan Grubor

-Slobodan Grubor (born 9 September 1968) is a Croatian former footballer and current manager of HNK Orijent.
+Slobodan Grubor (born 9 September 1968) is a Croatian football manager and former player who manages HNK Orijent.

 Early life

-Grubor was born in 1968 in Croatia.
+Grubor was born in 1968 in Rijeka, Croatia.
 He obtained Austrian citizenship.

 Career

+Grubor played as a centre-back.

-Grubor obtained his professional coaching license in Bosnia and Herzegovina.
+He obtained his professional coaching license in Bosnia and Herzegovina.
 In 2019, he was appointed manager of Slovenian side NK Aluminij.

 Personal life

 Grubor has been described as a "quiet tinkerer" in terms of management style.
 He has been nicknamed "Bobo".